asha23/wp-seed-timber/README.md

 ## Step by step:

-The seed theme uses Gulp and Yarn for dependency management.
-Yarn is a dependency manager created by Facebook and it seems to be way faster than using npm.
-It will pick up all your npm dependencies and use them, so it's very similar
+The seed theme uses Gulp and NPM for dependency management.

 In your terminal, cd into your theme directory and execute

     $ bower install
-    $ yarn
+    $ npm install

 This will get everything set up, ready for you to start developing with the theme.